MischaU8/yumyum/unsorted/patch-guides_L4tj0IUH8pk.md

-guide using guide curves with the patch tool can be a great alternative to lofting so be sure to experiment with it and add it to your toolkit oh look at the time thank you
+guide using guide curves with the patch tool can be a great alternative to lofting so be sure to experiment with it and add it to your toolkit